-REPP funding: US$1,100,000
+REPP funding: USD 600,000

 PEG is delighted to have received an investment from REPP.
-The management team have deep experience in innovative financing approaches for energy, and we are looking forward to learning from them.- Hugh Whalan, Group CEO, PEG Africa
+The management team has deep experience in innovative financing approaches for energy, and we are looking forward to learning from them.- Hugh Whalan, Group CEO, PEG Africa